 Imports data on Parliamentary Research Briefings.
 To see a list of possible

-topics call research_topics_list()
+topics call research_topics_list() or

-for both topics and subtopics.
+research_subtopics_list() for both topics and subtopics.
 To

 function can return results with newlines in the text of the abstract or

-description of the research briefing, represented as '\\n'
+description of the research briefing, represented as '\\n'.

 Usage